mareerray/emoji-converter/README.md

 7) Error Handling:

 - If there’s an unexpected issue, "500 - Internal Server Error" will be displayed.

+## Features

+- Converts emoji names (e.g., "smile") into their corresponding emoji symbols (e.g., 😀).
+- Custom 404 and 500 error pages.
+- Responsive design using CSS.

+## Future Improvements

+- Add support for more emojis.
+- Implement a database to store user input history.
+- Add unit tests for core functionality.

 ## Creator:
 Mayuree Reunsati (April / 2025)